gorhom/react-native-bottom-sheet/docs/troubleshooting.md

 ## Pressables / Touchables are not working on Android

-Due to wrapping the content and handle with `TapGestureHandler` & `PanGestureHandler`, any gesture interaction would not function as expected.
+Due to how we wrap content and handlers with `TapGestureHandler` & `PanGestureHandler`, any gesture interaction would not function as expected.

-To resolve this issue, please use touchables that this library provide.
+To resolve this issue, please use the touchables that this library provide.

 ```tsx
 import {